Quiq/check-some/README.md

 This component receives the values and validation rules as props and renders your validated form using render props.
 The `CheckSome` component performs all the data validation and passes form state (such as `valid` or `changed`) to the form.
 The `CheckSome.Field` component accepts a render prop to render a specific field along with any validation errors and whether the field has been touched yet.
 This solution abstracts the validation logic while keeping flexibility for how to render error messages.

+## Requirements

+As of v1.0.0, check-some uses react hooks, so you need to have React 16.8 or higher installed

 ## Installation

 ```bash